 The 2011 Jarvis Cabernet Franc was produced in a challenging year for the Napa Valley that saw late rains into June and early rains coming in September.
 Not all the valley was affected in the same way – parts of the valley produced better wines during this year than others.
 Cabernet Franc can sometimes produce green aromas and even taste a bit green on the palate.
 This wine is not green but does show an easily recognizable hint of toasted pepper – as the wine opens more like a Serrano pepper.
 It is nice to discover a wine that has some character on the bouquet such as this one.
 Earthy aromas also show with notes of mushroom and some spice.
 On the plate, this is a very well-balanced wine, showing good acidity and framed by tempered and integrated fine grained tannins.

 The Lake William Blend is generally a steak wine showing good fruit up front in the nose and a softness in the mouth that seemed to carry over into the several vintages we tried including the 2009.

 Science Project is a wine created by William and Leticia’s son Will.
-While in 8th grade at Harker Boarding School in San Jose, California Will decided to make wine for his eight grade science project.
+While in 8th grade at Harker Boarding School in San Jose, California Will decided to make wine for his eighth-grade science project.
 He used a tiny two-gallon barrel to age the wine in his dorm room.
-Ten years later Will showed this wine to his parents – they all tried some and were pleasantly surprised at the quality.
-The family decided to bottle a wine commercially in honor of Will’s own wine – the first vintage of what is called the Will Jarvis’ Science Project was from the 2007 vintage – it is made every year, a Cabernet Franc dominated wine and is always aged in smaller barrels.
+Ten years later when William and Leticia were cleaning out the original winery where William Sr. made initial wines, they found Will Jr.’s tiny barrel of wine.
+The family sampled some and were pleasantly surprised at the quality.
+They decided to bottle a wine commercially in honor of Will’s own wine – the first vintage of what is called the Will Jarvis’ Science Project was from the 2007 vintage – it is now made every year; a Cabernet Franc dominated wine and is always aged in half sized barrels.